-Much of our work is multilingual, with requirements for as many as 40 languages on a single SKU.
-This isn’t ideal, as it is difficult to balance lots of languages with a good customer experience.
-Adding more languages also adds cost, as it will require additional translation.
-The balancing factor is of course versatility and ease of distribution if you include lots of languages.
+Much of our work is multilingual, with as many as 40 languages on a single SKU.
+This isn’t ideal.
+You have to strike a careful balance between lots of languages and a good customer experience.

 Packaging can appear cluttered and confusing with too many languages.
-If you are the size of Coca Cola, you probably have the luxury of being able to have packaging specific for a single country, but in most instances retailers and manufacturers have to compromise.
+If you have the sales volume of a product like Coca Cola, then you can probably have country specific packaging.
+However, most retailers have to compromise.
 They have to choose between the clarity of one or two languages, and the cost efficiency of lots of languages.

 Our Work for Packaging Translation Clients

-Most of our work is multi-lingual, for example, for our client Mothercare International, a large UK multinational retailer with stores in 60 countries – and growing, we translate the packaging for all their own brand products into 14 languages including Arabic, Simplified Chinese, Greek and Russian.
+Most of our work is multi-lingual.
+For example, for Mothercare International, we translate into 16 languages including Arabic, Simplified Chinese, Greek and Russian.